 - Applicants must be currently enrolled in one of HECUA’s member colleges/universities.

-- Applicants must have a completed program application on file for a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).
+- Applicants must have a program application on file for a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).

 Scholarship for Social Justice (up to $1,500)

 - Applicant must be a first-generation college student, a student from a low-income family (family’s taxable income for the preceding year did not exceed 150 percent of the poverty level amount), have an undocumented or refugee immigration status, and/or a student of color.

 - Applicant must be currently enrolled in one of HECUA’s member colleges/universities.

-- Applicant must be enrolled in a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).
+- Applicant must have a program application on file for a semester-long domestic or international HECUA program (HECUA’s short-term programs are not eligible).

 Scholarship for Community Engagement (up to $750 for semester-long programs, and $500 for short-term programs)

 HECUA provides a number of these $750 scholarships each semester to students who have worked for social change and whose future goals will be strengthened by a HECUA semester program.
 A few smaller awards in the amount of up to $500 are also made to students participating in January-term or summer programs.

 - Applicants must be enrolled in a HECUA program (semester-long or short-term programs abroad or in the U.S. are all eligible).

 - Applicants must have a demonstrated commitment to working for social change.

 How to Apply

 Complete the application online using one of the links above.
 You may apply for only one scholarship per HECUA program.
 If you are participating in a second HECUA program and have already received a HECUA scholarship, you may apply for an additional scholarship for that second program.